OpenSourceWorkflow/generator-kickstart/README.md

 └── sandbox.html
 ```

+### Assets

+#### Images

+Save images used for styling to the img/ subfolder of your component.

+There the grunt task expects an SVG and a PNG.
+If you choose to use the 'Base64BackgroundImages' mixin the SVG is inlined into your CSS and the png is saved to assets/img as fallback.

+#### Webfonts

+Save your webfonts to font/ subfolder of your component.

+You could use a 'common' or 'webfonts' component to seperate styles for your webfonts.

 ## HTML Placeholders

 Include your modules via placeholder into your main template files.
 This gives you great overview on your templates and makes it easy to git log your components.